acenturyandabit/polymorph/README.md

 ## Solution
 Polymorph provides you with elements such as lists, drilldowns, and graphs, in a highly space-efficient organisation framework where the screen is split into functional rectangular areas.
 Tabs are used to provide quick configuration options and provide flexibility.
 A script runner element allows you to automate parts of your workflow such as time logging and organisation.

+At the same time, we know you won't be rebuilding your task management system everyday, so modification elements are out-of-the-way until you summon them with a Ctrl-Shift.

 This highly modular approach allows you to take charge of your task organisation in a way that no other platform will allow (apart from building up a task management app yourself from scratch, that is.)

 ## Keeping it straight